 How to Deal With A Breakup: 13 Ways to Get Over an Ex

 1. Turn Off Negative Thoughts

-The number one evil in a breakup is actually in your own head: your thoughts.
-Your thoughts can take this breakup and turn it into a wonderful experience.
+The number one villain in a breakup is actually in your own head: your thoughts.
+Your thoughts can take this breakup and turn it into a wonderful experience… or a horrible one.
 This might be exactly what you needed in life to help you find someone more compatible with you.
-Or, and more commonly, your negative thoughts will destroy you.
+Or, and more commonly, your negative thoughts will cause you to unravel.
 You’ll start asking yourself, “What is wrong with me?” and spiral down a path that puts you in a depressed, anxious, or angry state.

 2. Take Care Of Yourself